smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 ## Variables

 The `Variables` sections is an optional mapping of key-value pairs.
-Variables are used in string substitutions to make it easy to change settings in the deployment file.
+Variables are used in string substitutions to make it easy to change settings in the module file.

 The following variables are implicitly defined and can be used in text values to dynamically compute the correct value.
 * `{{Tier}}`: the name of the active deployment tier
-* `{{Deployment}}`: the name of the λ# deployment
+* `{{Module}}`: the name of the λ# module
 * `{{AwsAccountId}}`: the AWS account ID
 * `{{AwsRegion}}`: the AWS region
 * `{{GitSha}}`: Git SHA (40 characters)